volkertb/ich2player/README.txt

 time.)

-4) No volume adjusts are done by the codec.
+4) No volume adjustments are made to the codec by default.
 Your mixer and codec might default to muted and/or off when you boot into DOS.
-See the file codec.asm as to where you can change this easily.
+Add "/v" as a first parameter (before the WAV file path argument) to force the player to set the volume to maximum before playing the file.
+Be careful about turning down the volume knob of your speakers first, though!
+Also, this volume will then remain at that level until you either reboot your system or use some other utility to adjust the codec volume further.

 5) The detection routine seems to be quite slow, at least in a QEMU VM or when